It’s that time of the week/month some say. Cleaning day. Vacuum all the carpets, wipe down the floors and disinfect the toilet.

 This cleaning situation, after having a baby is a whole different story though!

 Being outside is even tougher.
-It really seams like a battle against the germs sometimes, especially now that I have a 1-year old.
-I’ve never been very good with buses, door handles and public restrooms (yuck),but what I’m recently most disgusted with are smart phones, since a recent study showed that the screen of a smart phone has more germs and disgusting stuff on it that your toilet!
+It really seems like a battle against the germs sometimes, especially now that I have a 1-year old.
+I’ve never been very good with buses, door handles and public restrooms (yuck), but what I’m recently most disgusted with is smartphones, since a recent study showed that the screen of a smartphone has more germs and disgusting stuff on it that your toilet!

 Reading the study was of course followed by a new crazy-people habit, disinfecting our phones with rubbing alcohol every few days.

 And since I just put myself out there and my weird cleaning habits and obsessions, let me just end by saying that all weird fixations you have are what make you special (or at least that’s what I tell myself haha).
-Don’t let anyone tell you how many times a day you can clean that toilet!
+Don’t let anyone tell you how many times a day you can clean that toilet or smartphone screen!